BrandonDonatoLong/GamifyReno-Engine/README.md

 # GamifyReno-Engine
 Backend engine for GamifyReno project for the Reno Hackathon 2017

+Our team won Best Azure App because of our integration with the Azure backend for this project.

 Backend will be developed in stages.
 The first stage is to create a list of objectives and then when a user accomplishes the objective tie it to them.

+The next changes to expand this would be to replace the data structures or expand them to a database for more persistant storage.
+Over the 24 hour event I didn't work on this because of the time constraint.
+All data is only in memory and wiped when the service restarts.

 All of the bodies are encoded in x-www-form-urlencoded

+This API right now exists at http://gamifyreno.azurewebsites.net/

+Feel free to test it out.

 ## Objectives
 ### Get: Objectives